emad-elsaid/emad-elsaid.github.io/Video Making Process.md

 ## Score
 + Generate music using [Stable Audio](https://stableaudio.com/)
-+ Common keywords: lofi, calm
++ Common keywords: Low-Fi, calm

 ## Coloring
-+ Pastel calm colors
++ Pastel calm colors no.7 (0.4)

 ## Rendering
-- We need to upload 4K as 1080p resulted is very low quality
+- We need to upload 4K as the 1080p result is very low-quality
+- Normalize audio for Youtube

 ![](/public/655c8d7818d19f0d577f5a340b7bdc3cbe62069ff651cf0d807309c457f65941.png)

 ## Thumbnail
 + 1280 x 720 [ref](https://support.google.com/youtube/answer/72431)

-# Upload

 # Share
-Uploading video to each platform gets more views than uploading to Youtube and sharing the link
+Uploading the video to each platform gets more views than uploading to YouTube and sharing the link

 + Facebook - 4k
 + Twitter - 720p